-In light of the current public health emergency, the Board of Psychology (Board) has adopted the following policy and offered this guidance related to tele-psychology and the supervision of psychology practice in the District.
-This policy guidance governs practice and supervision from March 11, 2020 to December 31, 2020.
+In light of the current Public Emergency (which is extended until October 8, 2021) the Board of Psychology (Board) has adopted the following policy and offered this guidance related to telepsychology and the supervision of psychology practice in the District.
+The policy, No. 20-002 was in effect during calendar year 2020 and expired on December 31, 2020.
+This policy statement, No. 21-001, is now issued to extend the guidance until January 31, 2022.
+(While the "Public Health Emergency" expired on July 25, 2021, the District is currently in a "Public Emergency" until October 8, 2021.
+Mayor's Order 2021-096.)
 Further guidance statements will be forthcoming to meet the evolving situation as it develops.

 The District issues psychology licenses and psychology associate registrations.
 Licensed psychologists are authorized to practice independently while psychology associates must practice under the supervision of a licensed psychologist.
-Additionally, an individual seeking psychology license must possess a doctoral degree in psychology and have accrued two (2) years of practice experience under the primary supervision of a psychologist.
+Additionally, an individual seeking a psychology license must possess a doctoral degree in psychology and have accrued two (2) years of practice experience under the primary supervision of a psychologist.
 17 DCMR § 6902.1.
 Section 6911.6 of Title 17 of the District of Columbia Municipal Regulations (DCMR) requires that ten percent (10%) of the supervised practice be performed under the immediate supervision of the supervising psychologist.
-Immediate supervision is defined as supervision in which the supervisor maintains direction and control of the services provided by the supervisee through inperson, face-to-face observation or in physical proximity to the individual being supervised.
+Immediate supervision is defined as supervision in which the supervisor maintains direction and control of the services provided by the supervisee through in person, face-to-face observation or in physical proximity to the individual being supervised.
 17 DCMR § 6999.1.

-On March 11, 2020, Mayor Muriel Bowser declared the state of public health emergency in the District due to the threat of COVID-19 pandemic.
+On March 11, 2020, Mayor Muriel Bowser declared a state of public health emergency in the District due to the threat of the COVID-19 pandemic.
 Mayor's Order 2020-045.
 Following this declaration, the Mayor issued an order prohibiting mass gatherings of fifty (50) or more persons on March 16, 2020.
 Mayor's Order 2020-048.
 On March 24, 2020, non-essential businesses are ordered closed.
 Mayor's Order 2020-053.
 A stay-at-home order was issued on March 30, 2020, prohibiting District residents from leaving their home except for certain specified essential businesses.
 Mayor's Order 2020-054.